GirijaShankarPanda/Utkarshahar/README.md

 ## License

-This project is licensed under the MIT License.
-See the [© 2024 Utkarshahar](LICENSE) file for details.
+This project is licensed under [© 2024 Utkarshahar](LICENSE).
+All rights reserved.